 While compression socks aren’t the most fashionable item out there, they are great for your legs and feet!
 They work by compression your feet and legs, which helps blood flow and faster muscle recovery.

 Compression socks are worn frequently on airplanes which help with surviving long flights.
-I wear them on every flight, and my legs feel so much better afterwards!
+I wear them on every flight, and my legs feel so much better afterward!
 People who work on their feet all day also often wear these, to help with fatigue.
 If you are planning to walk a lot on your vacation, you might find these to be helpful!

 However, I know they are not very attractive, so if you do not want to wear them during the day, consider wearing them at night time!
 After a long day of walking in the hot sun, your legs will appreciate some love.
 Plus, they will help your muscles recover faster, so you won’t be as sore the next day!